kredati/cin301y22/schedule.md

 ### Week 22: Animation & machine
 #### Monday, March 16:
-* Tom Lamarre, “The Anime Machine,” from _The Anime Machine_
+* Tom Lamarre, “[The Anime Machine](https://q.utoronto.ca/files/4270847/download?download_frd=1),” from _The Anime Machine_ (NB: The PDF includes this introduction as well as three subsequent chapters.
+The chapters are recommended, but not required reading.
+Only the introduction is required.)
-* Marc Steinberg, “Limiting Movement, Inventing Anime,” from _Anime’s Media Mix_
+* Marc Steinberg, “[Limiting Movement, Inventing Anime](https://q.utoronto.ca/files/4270848/download?download_frd=1),” from _Anime’s Media Mix_
 * OH: “The Modernization of Japanese Film”

 #### Wednesday, March 18: